spacelift-io/user-documentation/docs/vendors/terragrunt/getting-started.md

 ![Stack Deployment - Reviewing the changes](../../assets/screenshots/terragrunt/getting-started/changes.png)

 For this stack we should see that 2 resources are being created and we can see what values these resources and outputs are expected to have.
-This is a very useful view to see at a glance, what is going to happen in as a result of your deployment.
+This view is very useful to see at a glance what is going to happen as a result of your deployment.

 ### Confirming and applying the changes